Here are 10 of the most life-changing minimalist practices that we use as a minimal family!

-10 Minimalist Practices That Are Life Changing
+10 Minimalist Practices That Are Life-Changing

-My Purse / What I Carry
+My Purse / What I Carry as a Minimalist

 Before I started decluttering my home and life I use to carry a large purse.
 Not only was my purse large it was very heavy.
 The bag alone without anything in it was heavy!

 When I started to declutter I finally came to my purse.
 We all tend to think we need just in case emergency items in our purses.